HassanTuray/TechyTerps/TechyTerps/replit.md

 # Overview

 This is a GroupMe bot application that detects scam messages using machine learning.
 The bot is deployed on Replit and integrates with GroupMe's webhook API to receive and respond to messages.
 When messages are received, they are analyzed using a Naive Bayes classifier to determine if they are scam attempts.
-The bot can also respond to simple keyword commands like "hello", "ping", and "bye".

-# User Preferences

-Preferred communication style: Simple, everyday language.

 # System Architecture